 A vegan substitute?
 That’s always a yes!
-Like butter, coconut oil is also a saturated fat, in fact even more saturated than butter.
+Like butter, coconut oil is also saturated fat, in fact even more saturated than butter.
 It carries a lot of health benefits and can be used in both baking and making frosting.

 Keep in mind though, when using coconut oil as an unsalted butter substitute, that it most likely will have a pretty distinct coconut flavor.
-You might find that it adds an interesting touch to the treat you are making, or you might hate it.
+You might find that it adds an interesting touch to the treatment you are making, or you might hate it.

 If the coconut taste is too strong or it doesn’t compliment your baked treat, I’d suggest choosing a refined/clarified coconut oil instead which has no distinct coconut flavor.

 Vegetable oils of any kind will be a hit in baked goods.
 Vegetable oils provide an unprecedented amount of moistness to any creation it adorns, especially when it comes to rich cakes and decadent brownies.

 The bonus of vegetable oils is they are dairy-free, making this an excellent choice for vegetarian and vegan bakers.

 Anyone looking for a heart-healthy substitute for unsalted butter will enjoy olive oil in baking.
 Olive oil is known for its proven health benefits, so it tends to be a staple in most kitchens (including mine).